 What You Need to Know

 Strontium is strontium, and it is treated the same way by the body no matter what salt form it is in.
 Several human studies on strontium citrate have emerged, producing the same positive results as other forms of strontium in combination with other important bone health nutrients and a healthy lifestyle.
 However, inconsistently or sporadically taking strontium may not produce positive results.
 Strontium citrate has not produced the same adverse effects as strontium ranelate during the first year of use.
 The claim that strontium negatively impacts the quality of bone structure and integrity is unfounded and false; in fact, it has an overwhelmingly positive effect on the quality of bone mineral, it increases bone density and bone formation, and it reduces the risk of bone fractures.
 Improvements in bone density scans really do correlate with increases in bone formation and reduced fractures.
-Strontium has indeed been safely and effectively used with relatively few adverse effects for periods of up to 10 years!
+Strontium has indeed been safely and effectively used with relatively few adverse effects for periods of up to 10 years.
 We have even seen that strontium is a potential treatment for failed conventional treatment with bisphosphonates, as well as for other types of people and health concerns.
 Finally, Health Canada has granted AOR’s Strontium Support II containing strontium citrate an NPN based on the evidence presented here, approving of its safety and effectiveness.
-For more details on strontium, please see AOR’s previous Advances magazines Volume 2 Issue 3 and Volume 3 Issue 4.